blake122096/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/39f7e7a9-02cc-472e-b830-ba39f105bd64" height="80%" width="80%" alt="promote to domain controller"/>
 </p>
 <p>
-In the deployment configuration, click on Add a new forest and input mydomain.com.
-In reality, you can name this domain anything you like.
+In the deployment configuration, choose "Add a new forest" and enter a domain name (e.g., "mydomain.com").
+You can choose any valid domain name.
 </p>
 <br />
 <p>
 <img src="https://github.com/user-attachments/assets/3b52a9aa-44cc-4042-b7bf-e3742dccfbb0" height="80%" width="80%" alt="add new forest mydomain"/>
 </p>
 <p>
-Click next and where it says to put in Directory services restore mode password, you can put in anything you like as it is unlikely we will use it.
-Continue with the configuration and you will be automatically signed out of the machine as Active Directory completes installation.

-Now, we'll try to log into our Client-1 machine.
-If you try to login with your usual credentials, it will fail since no domain is specified as we just set up DC-1 as the domain controller.
-So to log into the machine, we need specify the domain like so: mydomain.com\\(your username), and then enter the password.

-Once that's confirmed, we jump back log back into the DC-1 machine.
-The next step is to create a Domain admin user within the domain.
-The person will be able to administer the entire domain of users and is quite an important task.
-So we can click on Start -> Windows Administrative Tools -> Active Directory Users and Computers.
-Now right click on mydomain.com -> New -> Organizational Unit (OU).
+    Continue the Active Directory configuration:

+You'll be prompted to set a Directory Services Restore Mode password.
+This password is rarely used, so any password will suffice.
+Proceed with the remaining configuration steps.
+The server will restart to complete the Active Directory installation, and you'll be logged out.

+    Verify client login:

+    Log in to Client-1 using the format mydomain.com\(your username) and your password.

+    Create a Domain Admin user on DC-1:

+        Log back in to DC-1.
+        Open the Start menu and navigate to Windows Administrative Tools > Active Directory Users and Computers.
+        Right-click on mydomain.com in the left pane and select New > Organizational Unit (OU).
 </p>
 <br />
 <p>
 <img src="https://github.com/user-attachments/assets/faf44d3e-095c-46aa-8990-f9d396e694e4" height="80%" width="80%" alt="create OU for domain"/>
 </p>
 <p>
-We can name the new OU _EMPLOYEES and we can create another one called _ADMINS.
-Then we'll create an admin user.
-Right click on _ADMINS -> New -> User.
-We'll name this admin user Jane Doe, with as username of jane_admin.
-Set whatever password that you wish.

-Although Jane Doe is in a OU called _ADMINS, she technically is not yet a Domain admin since we have not given those privileges to her.
-So to do this, we click on _ADMINS and see that Jane Doe is there.
-Right click on Jane Doe -> Properties -> Member Of then type in Domain Admins in the box.
-Click on Check names, then OK and apply these settings.
+Create two OUs: "_EMPLOYEES" and "_ADMINS."
+Create an admin user named "Jane Doe" (username "jane_admin") within the "_ADMINS" OU and set a password.
+To grant domain admin privileges, right-click Jane Doe > Properties > Member Of, type "Domain Admins," click "Check Names," and apply the changes.
 </p>
 <br />
 <p>
 <img src="https://github.com/user-attachments/assets/09c0899a-a5c6-42b8-be70-83021c9dccc9" height="80%" width="80%" alt="set Jane as Domain admin"/>
 </p>
 <br />
-Now we'll need to change Client-1's DNS servers such that they point to the private IP address of DC-1
+Configure Client-1's network settings to use DC-1's private IP address as its DNS server.

 <p>
 <img src="https://github.com/user-attachments/assets/5bc33311-7037-4a64-ac19-6d11909e6ce2" height="80%" width="80%" alt="preconfigure vms before deploy AD"/>